 Communication is the answer to the above question.
 In fact, good communication is the key to rebuilding any relationship.
 Strong communication skills give you the tools to talk with each other openly, honestly, and without judgment.

 Practice active listening skills.
-If you like, you can set a timer and let each person have the floor, in turn, to talk about their concerns.
-Just remember this isn’t about picking fault – learning to own your feelings and express them without hurting your partner is another aspect of good communication.
+If you like, you can set a timer and let each person have the floor to talk about their concerns.
+Just remember this isn’t about labeling who is at fault.
+Learning to own your feelings and express them without hurting your partner is another aspect of good communication.